hr4official/speed_typing_test_application/README.md

                                     -- > About Files < --

-- There are Two Files in V 0.0.1 main.py and test.txt
+- There are Two Files in V 0.0.1 main.py and texts.txt
-- test.txt contains the text which we use to show in our application label for typing
+- texts.txt contains the text which we use to show in our application label for typing
 - main.py file contains the code for application v 0.0.1